 Even before the coronavirus pandemic, it was estimated that by the 2020s half of the UK’s workforce will be working remotely.
-Now that concept has been forced, and businesses have had to build the framework to make it happen, working from home is going to be likely for many more people in the post-COVID-19 reality.
+Now that concept has been forced, and businesses have had to build the framework to make it happen.
+Working from home and converting a conservatory is going to be likely for many more people in the post-COVID-19 reality.

-If working from home is going to be a much larger part of your life, then it’s likely you’ve been thinking about creating a dedicated office space.
-Many people have already converted their spare rooms, attics, and even , but one very popular option is the conservatory.
+If working from home is going to be a much larger part of your life.
+Then it’s likely you’ve been thinking about creating a dedicated office space.
+Many people have already converted their spare rooms, attics, and even But one very popular option is converting the conservatory.

 So how exactly do you go about converting a conservatory into an office?

 Here are our 5 top tips for turning your conservatory into a feature office space.

 A conservatory can add significant amounts of floor space without worry over planning permission.
 For anyone who struggles with space at home, then a conservatory not only makes an ideal office but a multi-purpose space.

 One immediate benefit of having your home office in the conservatory is the ample natural light.
 But for those unrelentingly sunny days, you may need to be able to control the lighting.

 Blinds can help control the light through the windows, and roof insulation can control the light through the roof, and lamps can help you enjoy the ambient light in the evening.